Xilinx/Alveo-Cards/docs/sc-troubleshooting.md

 - - -

-### Partition displayed under `Flashable partition running on FPGA` while (None) displayed under `Flashable partitions installed in system`
+### Partition installed in system (None)

-If `xbmgmt flash --scan` command returns `Flashable partitions installed in system:   (None)` as shown below, it means the corresponding platform has not been installed in the system.
+If `xbmgmt flash --scan` command returns `Flashable partitions installed in system:   (None)` as shown below, it means the corresponding platform running on the FPGA has not been installed in the system.
+The partition displayed under `Flashable partitions running on FPGA` will show the partition flashed on the card.
+The partitions on the card and system must match for applications to run.

 ```
 Card [0000:03:00.0]